Glyphack/Glyphack/content/blog/huec/index.md

 6. After `0141 01` separator it's name of the alarm.

 After alarm write is success there will be these two notifications which reply back with the ID of the alarm.
-It's useful to verify the right actually happened.
+It's useful to verify the write actually happened.
 But I didn't get any extra information from it.

 ```
 0100 FFFF 1E00